APA LGBT Resources and Publications

 Portuguese (PDF, 816KB)

 - Applying the APA Guidelines for Psychological Practice for Transgender and Gender Nonconforming People in Everyday Practice

-The March 29, 2018 webinar describes the rationale for the guidelines, lists applications of the guidelines and discusses how to utilize related clinical skills.
+The March 29, 2018, webinar presented by Sand Chang, PhD, describes the rationale for the guidelines, lists applications of the guidelines and discusses how to utilize related clinical skills.

 Webinar recording | Presentation (PDF, 1MB)